leocavalcante/siler/docs/graphql/subscriptions.md

 Graphql\publish('inbox', $message); // <- Exactly what "inbox" will receive
 ```

-*Note: when a RedBeanObject is converted to JSON it automatically converts camel case properties to underscore ones.
+*Note: when a RedBeanObject is encoded to JSON it automatically converts camel case properties to underscore ones.
 That is why we give `roomName`, but receives as `room_name`.*

 And that should be enough to solve our problem, now you only receive data from the subscribed rooms. **Enjoy!**